ubilab-escape/ai-server/Puzzle 1 Maze/README.md

 Figure: Left, what the player faces.
 Right, solution map for instructor.
 </p>

-**Note:** If the player presses a button leading to the firewall, the puzzle is restarted with the markers in different positions.<br/>
+**Note:** If the player fail (presses a button leading to the firewall), the puzzle is restarted with the markers in different positions.<br/>
 <br/>

 The solution for the maze showed in the figure above would be: